Florence V. Brittingham: Early life and education

-Florence Virginia Shearer was born in Moorefield, West Virginia, November 15, 1856.
+Florence Virginia Shearer was born in Moorefield, Virginia (in an area that later became West Virginia) on November 15, 1856.
 Her parents were Philip G. and Susan M. Shearer.
 Brittingham was the eldest of five children.
 Her father, born in Winchester, Virginia, was of well-connected German and English ancestry.
 Her mother was born near Moorefield.
 Susan's maiden name was Harness, a family well known from the earliest settlement of the South-Branch Valley.

 There is little to record of Brittingham's childhood.
 In the fall of 1871, when nearly fourteen years of age, Brittingham was entered as a pupil in the Eclectic Institute, Baltimore, Maryland, where she remained for three years under the care and tuition of Letitia Tyler Semple, the principal.
 Here she remained three years, when, having finished the course with high honors, she returned to her valley home.

 While at school in Baltimore, Brittingham attended Emmanuel Church, under charge of Bishop Alfred Magill Randolph, of Virginia.
 She was presented by him for confirmation during her last year at school.
 In 1874, she returned to Moorefield, remaining until her marriage in 1882.